Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Step 8: A new window will appear.
 Although the default option will be ‘Fill’.
 If not, manually click on the Fill tab.

 - Select any color of your choice or as per the organization’s policy.

 - Click on ‘OK’ to confirm the choice.

 Step 9: The previous window will appear.
 Click ‘OK’ to confirm the choice once again.

-The cells with Blanks will be filled with the desired colour in the column ‘C’
+The cells with Blanks will be filled with the desired color in the column ‘C.’